Wunder von Lengede

 On 7 November 1963, 11 West German miners were rescued from a collapsed mine after surviving for 14 days, an event that later became known as the Wunder von Lengede ("miracle of Lengede").

 On 24 October 1963, the Lengede-Broistedt Iron Mine near Salzgitter was flooded with 500000 m3 of muddy water after a sedimentation pond had broken its ground and the tunnels between the 60 m and 100 m levels.
 Out of 129 workers, 79 escaped during the first few hours.
 They used underground mine ventilation raises and further shafts which had been provided with ladders due to safety regulations.
 At first there seemed to be no hope for the remaining 50 miners.
 Several attempts and deliberations about possible rescue positions within the mine and the successful rescue of miners at the one or other locations gave rise to a sequence of dramatic and technically challenging rescue missions with hitherto unseen worldwide media coverage.

 The float rescue

 After one day, seven more miners could be located with a small access bore hole close to the Hauptbremsberg, a central transport hub in the mine.
-While broader rescue drilling was under-way, due to the falling water level, they sent a message to the surface, they would try to escape on their own.
-Four foremen from above secretly took the initiative to meet the men halfway with a makeshift float and get the men back to the surface.
+While broader rescue drilling was underway, due to the falling water level, they sent a message to the surface that they would try to escape on their own.
+Four foremen from above secretly took the initiative to meet the men halfway with a makeshift float and get them back to the surface.